sofiamip/sofiamip.github.io/contributions.md

 - IGS sea ice symposium 2023, Bremerhaven, Germnay
   - **Pauling, A.G.**, M. Thomas, I.J.
 Smith, J.K.
 Ridley, and T. Martin, Sea ice and climate impacts from Antarctic ice-mass loss in a multi-model experiment.
 Verbal presentation (verbal)
   - **Thomas, M.**, J. Ridley, I.J.
 Smith, D.P.
 Stevens, P.R.
 Holland, and S. Mackie, Future response of Antarctic continental shelf properties to ice sheet melting and calving (verbal)

+- FRISP 2023, Stalheim, Norway
+  - **Smith, I.**, From observations to climate modelling: what is the influence of ice shelves on sea ice and climate? (verbal)